- choosing a selection results in a full page refresh

 How do you let go of the past?
 How do you move forward when your mind is constantly dragging you back?
 How do you forgive yourself for your mistakes and start fresh?
 It's not easy, that's for sure.
 But it is possible.
 In this blog post, we will discuss some strategies for moving on from the past and letting go of the baggage that is holding you back.
 We will also talk about how to find forgiveness and peace in your heart.
 So if you're ready to move on, read on!

 We all have memories that we would rather forget, experiences that we would rather not relive.
 Whether it's a relationship that ended badly, or a decision that didn't turn out the way you wanted, dwelling on what could have been can be emotionally draining.
 Unfortunately, if we don't let go of the past, it can hold us back from moving forward in our lives.
 Many people struggle with letting go of the past.
-However, it is important to realise that holding onto the past can be very detrimental to your mental health and wellbeing.
+However, it is important to realise that holding onto past regrets can be very detrimental to your mental health and wellbeing.
 It can also make you miss out on important opportunities in the present.

 Letting go of the past doesn't mean forgetting what happened; instead, it's about accepting what happened and moving on.
 It's also important to forgive yourself for any mistakes you may have made.
 Holding onto resentment and guilt will only keep you trapped in the past.
 Instead, focus on the present and make the most of every moment.
 Life is too short to waste time living in the past.

 So here's some helpful tips to help you let go of the past and move forward in life.